Deployment Acceleration policy compliance processes

-This article discusses an approach to creating processes that support an effective Cost Management discipline.
-Effective governance of cloud costs starts with recurring manual processes designed to support policy compliance.
-This requires regular involvement of the cloud governance team and interested business stakeholders to review and update policy and ensure policy compliance.
-In addition, many ongoing monitoring and enforcement processes can be automated or supplemented with tooling to reduce the overhead of governance and allow for faster response to policy deviation.
+This article discusses an approach to policy-adherence processes that govern the Deployment Acceleration discipline.
+Effective governance of cloud configuration starts with recurring manual processes designed to detect issues and impose policies to remediate those risks.
+You can automate these processes and supplement to reduce the overhead of governance and allow for faster response to deviation.

 Planning, review, and reporting processes

-The best Cost Management tools in the cloud are only as good as the processes and policies that they support.
-The following is a set of example processes commonly involved in the Cost Management discipline.
-Use these examples as a starting point when planning the processes that will allow you to continue to update cost policy based on business change and feedback from the business teams, subject to cost governance guidance.
+The best Deployment Acceleration tools in the cloud are only as good as the processes and policies that they support.
+The following is a set of example processes commonly used as part of a Deployment Acceleration discipline.
+Use these examples as a starting point when planning the processes that will allow you to continue to update deployment and configuration policy based on business change and feedback from the development and IT teams responsible for turning governance guidance into action.

-Initial risk assessment and planning: As part of your initial adoption of the Cost Management discipline, identify your core business risks and tolerances related to cloud costs.
-Use this information to discuss budget and cost-related risks with members of your business teams and develop a baseline set of policies for mitigating these risks to establish your initial governance strategy.
+Initial risk assessment and planning: As part of your initial adoption of the Deployment Acceleration discipline, identify your core business risks and tolerances related to deployment of your business applications.
+Use this information to discuss specific technical risks with members of the IT operations team, and develop a baseline set of deployment and configuration policies for remediating these risks to establish your initial governance strategy.

-This quarterly planning process is also a good time to evaluate the current membership of your cloud governance team for knowledge gaps related to current or future business plans.
-Invite relevant staff and workload owners to participate in reviews and planning as either temporary advisors or permanent members of your team.
+This planning process is also a good time to evaluate the current membership of your cloud governance team for knowledge gaps related to new or changing policy and risks related to DevOps and deployment acceleration.
+Invite relevant IT staff to participate in reviews and planning as either temporary technical advisors or permanent members of your team.

-Education and training: On a bimonthly basis, offer training sessions to make sure business and IT staff are up-to-date on the latest Cost Management policy requirements.
+Education and training: On a bimonthly basis, offer training sessions to make sure IT staff and developers are up-to-date on the latest Deployment Acceleration strategy and requirements.
 As part of this process review and update any documentation, guidance, or other training assets to ensure they're in sync with the latest corporate policy statements.

 Processes for ongoing monitoring

-A successful Cost Management strategy depends on visibility into the past, current, and planned future cloud-related spending.
-Without the ability to analyze the relevant metrics and data of your existing costs, you cannot identify changes in your risks or detect violations of your risk tolerances.
-The ongoing governance processes discussed above require quality data to ensure policy can be modified to better protect your infrastructure against changing business requirements and cloud usage.
+A successful Deployment Acceleration strategy depends on visibility into the current and past state of your cloud infrastructure.
+Without the ability to analyze the relevant metrics and data of your cloud resources operational health and activity, you cannot identify changes in your risks or detect violations of your risk tolerances.
+The ongoing governance processes discussed above requires quality data to ensure policy can be modified to protect your infrastructure against changing threats and risks from misconfigured resources.

-When violations are detected, you should take enforcement actions to realign with policy.
-You can automate most violation triggers using the tools outlined in the Cost Management toolchain for Azure.
+When violations are detected, you should take actions to realign with policy as soon as possible.
+Your IT team can automate most violation triggers using the tools outlined in the Deployment Acceleration toolchain for Azure.

-Use the Cost Management discipline template to document the processes and triggers that align to the current cloud adoption plan.
+Use the Deployment Acceleration discipline template to document the processes and triggers that align to the current cloud adoption plan.

-For guidance on executing Cost Management policies in alignment with adoption plans, see Cost Management discipline improvement.
+For guidance on executing cloud management policies in alignment with adoption plans, see Deployment Acceleration discipline improvement.